1. 魚仔 // 盧廣仲 [Fish // Crowd Lu]

 2. 윤종신 Yoon Jong Shin – 좋니 Like It

-I’m probably not exaggerating if I say this song is the top most played song in Korea (and in karaoke?) of the year, at least amongst those in their 20’s.
-Nearing the age of fifty, 윤종신 wanted to create a song dedicated to the complex emotions you experience in your 20’s from 이별 – a parting away, a break up, a farewell – before he loses the chance.
+I’m probably not exaggerating if I say this song is the top most played song in Korea (and in karaoke?) of the year.
+Nearing the age of fifty, 윤종신 wanted to create a song dedicated to the complex emotions you experience in your twenties from 이별 – a parting away, a break up, a farewell – before he loses the chance.

 If you ask me who my top favourite artist is, 윤종신 would be my immediate answer.
 From his record label Mystic Entertainment, to his “one song a month” Monthly Melody project which has been going for 8 years, as his young fan, I admire his ongoing passion for and his meticulous honest approach to music.
 He’s also one of the best lyricists in Korea.